Khaled-AlAsadi/Safari-Tour/README.md

 - blue color was used for the "contact us" button and the calender .

-- Orange color was used for the header and the hove effect for the footer icons.
+- Orange color was used for the header and the hover effect for the footer icons and the contact us button.

 - Grey and/or white colors was used for the background.